 Anacapa is only a mile long and as per Wikipedia has a population of only 3 people.
-We personally did not see anyone there other than the people who ware with us on the boat.
+We personally did not see anyone there other than the people who were with us on the boat.
 There is no food or water available on the island.
 There are bathrooms however as well as few shaded places to rest.
 We noticed also that camping on Anacapa is quite popular.
 About 30 percent of the people arriving with us were there to camp.

 We arrived via boat to the island (island transportation schedules).
-You would need to be careful when transferring from it to the island since the actual process is boarder-lining dangerous (and there have been few very bad accidents).
+You would need to be careful when transferring from it to the island since the actual process is border-lining dangerous (and there have been few very bad accidents).
 The boat backs to a cement platform with a ladder on it on which you need to climb.
 There are crew members from the boat that help with the process but you need to really pay attention and be careful.
 Once you are on the platform there are few more steps to go through and you are at the starting point.
-Boat would be at that same point at the scheduled time for pickup via the same process.
+The boat would be at that same point at the scheduled time for the pickup via the same process.

 Santa Cruz Island

-The second island we explored was the Santa Cruz.
+The second island we explored was Santa Cruz.
 Very different in size (96 miles) and quite nice if you are into hiking and long walks.
-There are more than few famous points there but to see them all you would need more than one day so plan accordingly.
-We were able to visit only few of them in the 5+ hours we had on the island but with a small kid that was enough for us to get the idea and enjoy the experience.
+There are more than a few famous points there but to see them all you would need more than one day so plan accordingly.
+We were able to visit only a few of them in the 5+ hours we had on the island but with a small kid that was enough for us to get the idea and enjoy the experience.